AzizAmiraslanov/AzizAmiraslanov/README.md

 - 💬 Ask me about ...
 Web Programs
 - 📫 How to reach me: ...
 Read and Write Code
 - 😄 Pronouns: ...
 Salam Aleykum
 - ⚡ Fun fact: ...
-Sebrle ve eziyyetle olur her bir is.
+I dont have Social adress only have GitHub.

 <hr>
 <br>